Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 rendering HTML pages.
 Overall, Django is a powerful and flexible framework that is well-suited for building all kinds of web applications.
 (Johnson, n.d.)

+### Perfect Parking with Django

+The Perfect Parking application was created using the popular web framework Django for a variety of reasons.

+Firstly, Django is a high-level web framework that follows the Model-View-Controller (MVC) architectural pattern, which promotes code organization and separation of concerns.
+This allows for the development of complex programmes with numerous components without compromising the maintainability of the code.

+Secondly, Django provides a lot of built-in functionality out of the box, which saves time and effort during development.
+For example, Django includes an Object-Relational Mapping (ORM) system that allows developers to interact with databases using Python objects, as well as a robust authentication system for user management.

+Thirdly, Django has an engaged community that actively supports the framework\'s growth and upkeep.
+This indicates that a wide variety of third-party packages and extensions are readily available and can increase the capabilities of the framework and speed up development.

+Along with these benefits, Django\'s outstanding documentation, scalability, and security capabilities are some of the other benefits of adopting it for web development.
+Django is also open-source and free, which makes it available to a variety of developers and organisations.

+Overall, the decision to use Django for the Perfect Parking application was based on its combination of ease of use, built-in functionality, and strong community support, which makes it a popular choice for building web applications of all sizes and complexities.

+## Anaconda

+Anaconda is a popular distribution of the Python programming language that is widely used for data science and scientific computing.
+It comes with a sizable number of pre-installed libraries and tools that are frequently used in these domains, including Jupyter Notebook, NumPy, Pandas, and Matplotlib.

+Anaconda is designed to make it easy to set up and manage Python environments, which are essentially separate installations of Python with their own dependencies and libraries.
+When working on several projects with various requirements, this is especially helpful because it enables you to keep them separate from one another.

+The Conda package manager, which lets you easily install, update, and manage additional software packages and libraries, is included with Anaconda in addition to Python and its libraries.
+When working with non-Python libraries that are necessary for your project, this can be helpful.

+Utilising Anaconda has several benefits, one of which is how much easier it makes it to set up a Python environment for data research or scientific computing.
+It removes the need to individually install and configure each library, which can be a time-consuming and error-prone operation, by offering a pre-built distribution with many of the frequently used libraries already installed.

+Overall, Anaconda is a robust and adaptable tool that is well-liked by those who work in data research and scientific computing.
+Researchers, developers, and data analysts all favour it because of how simple it is to use and the extensive library of tools that are already installed.

 # Conclusion and Recommendations